papaux/vdi-heiafr/slides/vdi.md

 ## Benefits

-1. Access from anywhere
+1. Access from anywhere and from any device (WFH Nirvana!)
-    - Perfect for WFH
-    - Device flexibility

-2. Security
+2. Security and isolation
-    - No confidential files on laptops
-    - Network isolation
-    - Controlled environments for admin/sudo

----

-## Benefits

 3. IT Management
-    - Easier to manage and patch

-4. Happier developers
+4. Happier developers (if done right)
-    - Access to a Linux environment
-    - Server hardware => performance boost
-    - Messed up your environment ?
-Simply rebuild!
-    - Always running

 ---

-## Disadvantages
+## Drawbacks

 <img src="latency.gif" height="400">